The Art Page

 Abigail: That's fantastic.

-Later, when I was in my mid-twenties, the painting that I wanted Fletcher to consider ended up being selected by a couple of different museum directors and, it was included in a couple of my one person museum shows!
-The painting had no signature or date on the front (that info was on the verso) and, those directors just assumed that it was part of my then current body of work and, picked it to be included in the shows that they were presenting.
+Later, when I was in my mid-twenties the painting that I wanted Fletcher to consider ended up being selected by a number of different museum directors, and it was included in a number of my one person museum shows!
+The painting had no signature or date on the front (that info was on the verso), and those directors just assumed that it was part of my then current body of work, and picked it to be included in the shows that they were presenting.

 What if Mr. Fletcher knew that I went on to make painting the most important activity in my life?
 I doubt that he has taken note.